 SONY DSCSONY DSC

 People often come to us thinking the design is all about the cabinets.
-Great kitchen and bath design is more complex – it involves many decisions large and small: countertops, tiles, lighting, wall color, flooring – and how they go together.
+Great kitchen and bath design is more complex – it involves many decisions large and small: countertops, tiles, lighting, wall color, flooring, appliances, space and electrical planning – and how they go together.
 Even selection of cabinet hardware can make a big difference.

 Successful kitchen and bath design requires a good working relationship with our client.
 We bring our aesthetic, our expertise, and our value system to the table.
 It’s all about forming a great partnership with you.